tanyonghe/WITS-Robot/docs/UserGuide.md

 * When the game is over, shake again to start a new round.

-### Flappy Bird Game
+### Flappy Bird

-Flap your way through the game!
+A superhero needs to have great dexterity and control, especially when carrying out tasks.
+Navigate your flappy bird familiar through the map and avoid obstacles for as long as you can!

 ![Flappy Screenshot](images/flappy_screenshot.png)